mdx-editor/editor/docs/overview.md

 ## Architecture at a glance

 The rich text editor engine is built on top of the [Lexical](https://lexical.dev/) editor framework.
-Unlike other similar solutions, Lexical supports complex nested editors for a specific purpose, like tables, code blocks, or even code blocks with live preview.
+Unlike other similar solutions, Lexical supports complex nested editors for a specific purpose, like tables, code blocks, or custom block editors.

 MDXEditor's markdown processing is built on top of the [MDAST family of packages](https://github.com/syntax-tree/mdast#list-of-utilities).
 The component implements a bi-directional conversion between the Markdown Abstract Syntax Tree (MDAST) and the Lexical AST by traversing each tree through a set of visitors that convert the nodes of one tree into the other.
 Depending on their purpose, some MDXEditor plugins extend the tree conversion by adding additional MDAST and/or Lexical AST visitors, and by adding additional Lexical nodes.